GOK-NPHL/Kenya-Diagnostics-FHIR-IG/input/pagecontent/index.md

 1. **KenyaDiagnosticReport**: This profile specifies additional constraints and extensions for the DiagnosticReport resource to support diagnostic reporting in Kenya.
 It includes elements for capturing the laboratory facility, test methodology, and result interpretation.

-2. **KenyaSpecimen**: This profile specifies additional constraints and extensions for the Specimen resource to support specimen tracking and processing in Kenya.
-It includes elements for specimen collection details, processing instructions, and storage conditions.
+2. **KenyaOrganization**:  This profile constrains the Organization resource to represent an organization that acts as performer or observer for a result observation (laboratory, pathology or imaging), or as performer for a procedure.

 3. **KenyaServiceRequest**: This profile specifies additional constraints and extensions for the ServiceRequest resource to support diagnostic test ordering in Kenya.
 It includes elements for the ordering provider, clinical indication, and requested service details.
+4. **KenyaPatient (IPS)**: This profile represents the constraints applied to the Patient resource and describes the minimum expectations for the Patient resource when used in one of the referred resources.

 ## Implementation Guidance